‘Washoku’, or Japanese cuisine, was designated as a world intangible cultural heritage of UNESCO in December 2014.

 Sukiyaki is a typical Japanese wintertime dish featuring beef, tofu, scallions, cabbage, and mushrooms.
 They are all put together in a pot, seasoned with soy sauce and sugar, heated and then dipped in raw egg and eaten.

 Tonkatsu was invented in the late 19th century and it became a very popular dish in Japan.
-This Japanese version of the German schnitzel was inspired by the Western food boom in the late 19th century that happened due to Japan opening up its borders to foreigners after a very long period of isolation.
+This Japanese version of the German schnitzel was inspired by the Western food boom in the late 19th century.

 Many people don't know that tempura is actually not an original Japanese food and that it has a long history.
 Tempura was first made in Japan in the early Edo era when foreigners could barely enter Japan.